jdorn/json-editor/README.md

 });
 ```

-In your JSON schema, you would specify the editor like this:
+In your JSON schema, you would specify this custom editor like this:

 ```json
 {